franz-dc/react-multi-search/README.md

 ## Demo

-To see the hook in action, you can check the Storybook demo (under construction).
+To see the hook in action, you can check the [Storybook demo](https://franz-dc.github.io/react-multi-search).

 ## Installation